Skip to main content

 Classroom Size (max number of children) 12 15 16

-When there is a mixed age group, the ratio will always be based on the youngest child.
-For example, if you have a 14 month old with a 16 month old, the ratio will follow where the 14 month old falls, in the ratio of 1:4.
+When there is a mixed age group, the ratio/classroom size will always be based on the youngest child.
+For example, if you have a 14 month old with a 16 month old, the ratio will be based on the age of the younger child (in this case, the 14 month old), creating the ratio of 1:4 with a max classroom size of 12.

 1.3: Who are infants and toddlers? is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by LibreTexts.